oddbabble/kitakaze/README.md

 ## Important Caveat

 Please note that the free version of Heroku is severely memory constrained.
-Ultrastructure does run within the memory constraints free version, but the initialization of Northwind demo do strain the limits of the free version.
+Ultrastructure does run within the memory constraints free version, but the initialization of Northwind demo does strain the limits of the free version a bit.
 It's okay in that it will eventually complete, but Heroku complains about the memory usage and isn't all that happy with it.

 ## Obtain a Heroku Account